fledge-iot/fledge/docs/OMF.rst

             }
       }

-In this case if the asset has a data point called *room* with a value of *4* then the asset will be placed in the AF location *ElectricalLab*, if it has a value of *6* then it is placed in the AF location *FluidLab*.
+In this case if the asset has a datapoint called *room* with a value of *4* then the asset will be placed in the AF location *ElectricalLab*, if it has a value of *6* then it is placed in the AF location *FluidLab*.